Health records staff

 Each NHS patient has a record of all their treatment and care which has to be accurate and up to date.
 Health records staff (sometimes known as medical records staff) are responsible for organising, updating and storing records.
 This can be either a physical (paper) record or stored electronically - or a mix of both

 Records about patients have to be kept safely and confidentially.
-They have to meet government and legal requirements for data protection etc. If you work in health records within the NHS, you could be based in clinical and non-clinical areas such as:
+They have to meet government and legal requirements for data protection etc. If you work in health records within the NHS, you could be based in:

 - specialist departments or clinics, including cancer centres or accident and emergency units